A favicon of Discourse

 Key Takeaways

-Discourse occupies a unique position in the forum market: a modern, open-source platform that serves both indie developers and global enterprises.
-Its 1.28% category share understates its influence -- the category is dominated by WordPress plugins, not standalone platforms.
+Discourse occupies a unique position in the forum market: a modern, open-source platform founded by Stack Overflow's Jeff Atwood that serves both indie developers and global enterprises.
+Its 1.28% category share in our broad taxonomy understates its influence -- 6sense puts it at 32.88% of dedicated forum software.
+The platform powers 22,000+ communities with 1B+ monthly page views, backed by $21M in VC funding and a 101-person team.
 The customer base is overwhelmingly tech-focused (45%+ in software and IT), skews small (73.4% under 50 employees), and clusters in English-speaking markets plus tech-heavy European countries.
+Major names from Discourse's own customers page -- including Docker, GitLab, Zoom, OpenAI, Western Digital, and MetaMask -- validate its enterprise credibility alongside our technographic detection.
 Migration data confirms the platform is winning against legacy forums, with a 9:1 gain ratio over vBulletin.
 The high nonprofit share (18.3%) and educational institution presence reflect Discourse's open-source philosophy and free hosting for qualifying projects.

 Sales Applications